SanAntonik/time_counter/README.md

 GENERAL IDEA:
-Time Counter is a program to help me keep track of what I do each day.
+Time Counter is a program to help you keep track of what you do each day, so you have a better understanding of how and on what you spend your time

 This app loads input from a specified file, makes calculations, prints result to the screen, and appends output to another file.

+HOW TO RUN THIS PROJECT:
+Before launching the program, we need to check if constants are correctly set up.
+Rarely changed constants such as file paths lie in constants.py while more frequently updated ones (DESIRED_MEAN_VALUE and DAY_OFFS) can be changed in time_counter.py.

+Also, main function can take the following parameters:
+- plot - by default, set to True - show graph of how long you studied each day and whether that day was a working day or a day off
+- append - by default, set to False - append your montly report and reset 'study_data.txt' (!).
+Usualy, this operation is done at the beginning of every new month.
+Be cautious when using this feature because you can lose your data

+After making sure constants have proper values and with what parameters to run main func, we run 'time_counter.py' file.
+This file is the main file of the entire application and is the only file you're supposed to run.

 INPUT: